The most important factor at getting better at wall climbing route setting is to leave the gyms and go climb rock.

 PUSHING IT – WHY

 – I think that we’ve got a pretty good standard of setting in Finland.
-The indoor season is relatively long and we have to keep setting prime stuff to keep it interesting.
+The wall climbing season is relatively long and we have to keep setting prime stuff to keep it interesting.
 It’s a fairly new sport here and not all that many setters have lengthy careers to date, which pushes me to find my own ways to improve the quality of my work.
 Online streams from competitions around the world are one nice way of keeping up to what’s going on.

 – Perhaps surprisingly, the most important factor at getting better at setting is to leave the gyms and go climb rock – that’s where the full variety of moves is.
 Rock is so diverse.
-If one climbs just indoors, it’s very easy to fall into the trap of using the same moves and tricks over and over.
+If one climbs just indoor halls and walls, it’s very easy to fall into the trap of using the same moves and tricks over and over.
 Add a bit of travelling in different locations, up your “bank of moves”, and you’ll notice that it transfers quickly into your style of setting.